kuenzign/WikiMarkdown/README.md

 wfLoadExtension( 'WikiMarkdown' );
 ```

-This extension requires [Parsedown](https://github.com/erusev/parsedown) to be installed and optionally [Parsedown Extra](https://github.com/erusev/parsedown-extra).
+This extension requires [Parsedown](https://github.com/erusev/parsedown) to be installed and optionally [Parsedown Extra](https://github.com/erusev/parsedown-extra) and [Parsedown Extended](https://github.com/BenjaminHoegh/ParsedownExtended).
 Either install them manually, or use Composer by adding the line `"extensions/WikiMarkdown/composer.json"` to the "composer.local.json" file in the root directory of your wiki, e.g.
 ```json
 {
 	"extra": {